bakpakin/Fennel/from-clojure.md

 ## Pattern Matching

 Tragically Clojure does not have pattern matching as part of the language.
-Fennel fixes this problem by implementing the `match` macro.
+Fennel fixes this problem by implementing the `case` macro.
 Refer to [the reference][6] for details.
-Since `if-let` just an anemic form of pattern matching, Fennel omits it in favor of `match`.
+Since `if-let` just an anemic form of pattern matching, Fennel omits it in favor of `case`.

 ```clojure
 ;; clojure